adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 and server.
 The debugger in Visual Studio will stop one to run the other when they are in the same solution.

+## Obtaining User Claims

+At some point you are going to need to deal with something other than the claims that are in the token passed for authentication.
+Fortunately, the Authentication / Authorization feature has an endpoint for that at `/.auth/me`:

+![The /.auth/me endpoint][img57]

+Of course, the `/.auth/me` endpoint is not of any use if you cannot access it.

 ## Authorization

 Now that we have covered all the techniques for authentication, it's time to look at